aws-samples/aws-low-code-data-pipeline-emr-apache-hop/README.md

 4. During deployment the following resources will be provisioned
     - EKS Cluster
     - EMR Virtual Cluster
-    - S3 Bucket with Hop beam samples and `metadata.json` and `fatjar.jar` uploaded so then can be used to run pipeline.
+    - S3 Bucket with Hop beam samples, `metadata.json` and `fatjar.jar` uploaded so then can be used to run pipeline.
     - Relevant IAM roles and permissions
-    - EMR Job Run Template with `/beam/pipelines/complex.tpl` as default pipeline to run.
+    - EMR on EKS Job Run Template with `/beam/pipelines/complex.tpl` as default pipeline to run.

-5. Open Cloudformation, select `hop-EmrEksStack` and switch to the `Outputs` tab. `hopapachehopdemosubmitJobTemplate` parameter contains AWS CLI command which you can copy and run using AWS Cloudshell or Cloud9 terminal.
+5. Open Cloudformation service page, select `hop-EmrEksStack` and switch to the `Outputs` tab. `hopapachehopdemosubmitJobTemplate` parameter contains AWS CLI command which you can copy and run using AWS Cloudshell or Cloud9 terminal.
 You can choose what pipeline to run by setting `beamPipeline` parameter as below:

 ```
 aws emr-containers start-job-run --virtual-cluster-id=<POPULATED_BY_CFN> --job-template-id=<POPULATED_BY_CFN> --job-template-parameters '{"executionRoleArn":"<POPULATED_BY_CFN>","emrReleaseLabel":"<POPULATED_BY_CFN>","s3DataBucket":"<POPULATED_BY_CFN>",containerImage":"<POPULATED_BY_CFN>", "beamPipeline":"/beam/pipelines/input-process-output.tpl", "az":"<REGION>a"}'

 ```

+6. To monitor your jobs open EMR service page, then go to EMR on EKS Virtual clusters and select your cluster to view the spark jobs and get access to the SparkUI

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.